 Manage The Cost of Carbon

-Carbon Tax.
-What is it?
+Carbon Pricing – What is it?

-On April 1, 2019, the Canadian Government introduced a carbon tax (the “Carbon Tax”) to encourage individuals and businesses to adopt cleaner technologies that help reduce energy use and greenhouse gas emissions.
-The Carbon Tax is a direct fee imposed on the burning of carbon-based fuels such as coal, oil, and gas.
-Through the Carbon Tax, the Canadian Government is expecting to reduce emissions by 50-60 million tons by 2022, a goal that aligns to Canada’s Paris Agreement pledge to reduce Co2 emissions by 30% from 2005 levels by 2030.1
+On April 1, 2019, the Canadian Government introduced carbon pollution pricing to encourage individuals and businesses to adopt cleaner technologies that help reduce energy use and greenhouse gas emissions.
+Carbon pricing is a cost imposed on the burning of carbon-based fuels such as coal, oil, and gas.
+Through carbon pricing, the Canadian Government is expecting to reduce emissions by 50-60 million tons by 2022, a goal that aligns to Canada’s Paris Agreement pledge to reduce Co2 emissions by 30% from 2005 levels by 2030.1

 How does this affect my business?

-Ontario businesses and service industries are now faced with managing the rising cost of carbon.
-The Carbon Tax includes an increase to the price of natural gas in Ontario by 3.9 cents per cubic metre, increasing to 5.9 cents in 2020, 7.8 cents in 2021, and 9.8 cents per cubic metre in April 2022.2
+Ontario businesses and service industries must now account for the price of pollution.
+Businesses that rely on carbon-based fuels can expect an increase to the price of natural gas in Ontario by 3.9 cents per cubic metre, increasing to 5.9 cents in 2020, 7.8 cents in 2021, and 9.8 cents per cubic metre in April 2022.2 The province is anticipating multi-million dollar increases to some of Ontario’s key industries, including:

-24 Colleges & 23 Universities | $9.5M | $24M |
+24 Colleges & 23 Universities$9.5M$24M

-750 Nursing & Retirement Homes | $6.7M | $16.7M |
+750 Nursing & Retirement Homes$6.7M$16.7M

 Through the CAIF, Canadian businesses can take advantage of the following government incentives: